What exactly is a diet?

 Its origins come from the Medieval Latin regimin, meaning ‘position of authority’, direction, set of rules, and also from the Latin verb regere, meaning to steer, direct or control.

-Just to complete our language education(!)…the French use the word regime when referring to a weight loss diet.
+Just to complete our language education(!)…the French use the word 'regime' when referring to any weight loss diet.
 Dr Pierre Lukan’s famous protein rich weight loss approach is referred to in English as the Dukan Diet Regime but in French, simply as Le régime Dukan.

-Whatever you call it, traditional diets represent a form of starvation.
-They're based on the simple idea that a few hundred calories per day will add up to several kilos of weight loss if you can stick to it for a few months or maybe a year or so.
+Whatever you call them, traditional ways of losing weight via dieting represent a form of starvation.
+Almost all established dietary approaches are based on the simple idea that a few hundred calories per day will add up, over time, to several kilos of weight loss - if you can only stick to them for a few months or maybe a year or so.

-And apart from the fact that they don't usually work (because your body works against this supposed process), they also mean that you return to your traditional eating habits once you have finished your 'diet/regime'.
+And apart from the fact that they don't usually work (because your body's protective metabolism works against this supposed process), they also lead to a return to your traditional eating habits once you have finished your 'diet/regime' - that's what inevitably occurs.

 An LCHF Lifestyle